We plan to open Flounders’ Folly to visitors in 2022 on the days listed below.

-Flounders’ Folly is an imposing stone tower standing 80 feet above Callow Hill, near Craven Arms, South Shropshire.
-The Folly is a landmark that is visible for miles around and in particular from the A49 between Church Stretton and Craven Arms.
+Flounders’ Folly is the landmark stone tower standing 80 feet above Callow Hill, near Craven Arms, South Shropshire.
+The Folly is visible for miles around and provides visitors with spectacular views.

-> Built in 1838 by Benjamin Flounders (hence the name), the Folly fell into disrepair in the 20th century but was restored in 2004-5 by the Flounders’ Folly Trust.
+Built in 1838 by Benjamin Flounders (hence the name), the Folly fell into disrepair in the 20th century but was restored in 2004-5 by the Flounders’ Folly Trust.
 It is now open to the public one day each month so people can climb to the viewing platform at the top of the 78 stairs and enjoy the wonderful views of the Malverns, the Black Mountains, Cader Idris and much much more.
 Specially commissioned illustrations that run round the viewing platform enable visitors to work out exactly what landmarks they are looking at in the landscape.

 Take a look at our Video Flyby by Tom Woodward